Posted on February 12, 2021

 One of the most commonly noted benefits of electric toothbrushes is that they do a much better job at removing plaque.
 As a result, these brushes are excellent for keeping your teeth clean while improving your overall oral health.

-Electric toothbrushes can also increase the effectiveness of your brushing.
+Using an electric toothbrush over a regular manual toothbrush can also increase the effectiveness of your brushing.
 Depending on the model you buy, they may have a built-in self-timer, which ensures you’re brushing for an appropriate amount of time.
 They also produce less waste since you usually only need to replace the head instead of throwing away the whole brush.

 Some models have different modes depending on your tooth sensitivity.
 Other features you can find in electric brushes include alerts that you’re brushing too hard and reminders to replace the brush head.